Screen Reader Testing for Developers: A Practical Getting Started Guide

 Use landmark navigation (D in NVDA, or the Rotor landmarks category in VoiceOver) to move through the page's landmark regions.
 A well-structured page should have:

-as a direct child of). - navigation EThe primary navigation (
+<header>as a direct child of<body>). - navigation — The primary navigation (

-).
-Multiple nav elements should each have a uniquearia-label. - main EThe main content area (
+<nav>).
+Multiple nav elements should each have a uniquearia-label. - main — The main content area (

-).
-There should be exactly one. - contentinfo EThe site footer (
+<main>).
+There should be exactly one. - contentinfo — The site footer (

 Missing landmarks or multiple navigation landmarks with no distinguishing labels are findings to document.